Prapthi564/AIW-Azure-Virtual-Desktop/5-Access-the-Published-Applications-and-Desktop-using-AVD-Desktop-Client.md

 ## Exercise 2: Access the Virtual Desktop

+In this exercise, you will access the full AVD Session Desktop by updating the host pool settings, refreshing the Remote Desktop client, launching the virtual desktop, signing in with your credentials, and verifying successful desktop access.

 1. Navigate to Azure portal, then search for *Host pools (1)* in search bar and select **Host pools (2)** from the suggestions.

    ![ws name.](media/avd-9.png)